Green Party of Canada candidates in the 2004 Canadian federal election: Ottawa Centre: David Chernushenko

-Chernushenko received an endorsement from the Ottawa Citizen, and won 4,730 votes for a strong fourth-place finish.
+David Chernushenko received an endorsement from the Ottawa Citizen, and won 4,730 votes for a strong fourth-place finish.
 The winning candidate was Ed Broadbent of the New Democratic Party.

 Chernushenko later became deputy leader of the GPC.
 See his biography page for more details.

 Ottawa—Vanier: Raphael Thierrin

-Thierrin has two master's degrees: one in environmental science from the University of Calgary, the other in library and information science from the University of Western Ontario.
+Raphael Thierrin has two master's degrees: one in environmental science from the University of Calgary, the other in library and information science from the University of Western Ontario.
 He has worked as records manager for the Alberta Ministry of the Environment.
-During the 1990s, he worked as a sustainable agriculture consultant.
-Thierrin has also worked with Canadian Organic Growers, and has been associated with Franco-Albertan organizations.
+During the 1990s, Thierrin worked as a sustainable agriculture consultant.
+He has also worked with Canadian Organic Growers, and has been associated with Franco-Albertan organizations.
 Thierrin has published articles on numerous subjects.
 In 2001, he was arrested and detained for taking part in that year's FTAA protests.

 He received 3,628 votes (6.9%) for a fourth-place finish.
 The winner was Mauril Belanger of the Liberal Party of Canada.

 On May 11, 2005, he received the Green Party nomination for Ottawa—Vanier for the next federal election.